Nemorous/wordreaper/README.md

 ## 💡 What is Word Reaper?

-**WordReaper** is a powerful, modular tool for generating, mutating, and combining wordlists — ideal for use in cracking passwords.
+**Word Reaper** is a powerful, modular tool for generating, mutating, and combining wordlists — ideal for use in cracking passwords.
 This tool was developed with NCL password-cracking challenges in mind.

 It supports: